 Qualified sophomores, juniors, and seniors may arrange internships related to psychology with a member of the Psychology faculty.
-Internships are available in a variety of psychologyrelated settings that include child protection agencies, juvenile justice services, schools, adolescent group homes, and rehabilitation facilities.
-Students must submit an Internship and Learning Contract application to the Harrington Center and a study plan to the department chair for approval prior to beginning the internship.
-Offered fall and spring.
-Prerequisites: Two 200-level psychology courses, sophomore standing, Pre-internship Seminar, permission of faculty sponsor and department chair.
-Internships are arranged through the Harrington Center for Career and Academic Advising with approval and evaluation by faculty sponsors.
-Specific information is available from the Harrington Center.
+Internships are available in a variety of psychology related settings that include child protection agencies, juvenile justice services, schools, adolescent group homes, and rehabilitation facilities.
+Prerequisites: two 200 level psychology courses; sophomore standing; preinternship seminar; permission of faculty sponsor and department chair Offered fall and spring